Material-Blazor/Material.Blazor/articles/Installation.md

 ### Services and Anchor

 Blazor MDC has three services for the animated navigation manager, toasts and tooltips.
-If you want to use these you must register the services with
+We strongly advise you to use these in your project because regular component tooltips will fail if you don't, although they are optional.
+To register the services:

 ```csharp
 serviceCollection.AddMTServices(